-Note that the last two solutions will take more time, as the file will have to be sent to either Dropbox or your email server through your internet connection.
+Note that the last two solutions will take more time, as the file will have to be sent to either your cloud storage or your email server through your internet connection.

 iTunes File Sharing can be used to send files to, and receive files from TwistedWave on a computer using iTunes.

 In order to use it, when you are editing a file, tap the export button, and select "Send to iTunes File Sharing".
 This will save your audio file in a special folder that can be accessed from iTunes.